How To Get A Return On Music Investment

 Whether you choose to sell digital or physical products, you need to have a plan in place.
 Those wanting to sell physical products will need to have a printer or vendor that can affordably supply them inventory.
 For the AudioTrip 2 CD, we used Bison Disc in Orlando, FL.
 Since they are local, we saved a lot of money on shipping the finished product to our facility.
 I always recommend going with a local printer as shipping bulk inventory can cost you dearly.

 Whether you want to offer a physical or a digital product, you’re also going to need a way to make sales online.
-For Nino, we use ClickFunnels to sell special offers and host our website.
-For shopping cart functionality, we use Ecwid.
+For Nino, we used ClickFunnels to sell special offers and host our website.
+For shopping cart functionality, we used Ecwid.
 These aren’t the only solutions – there’s a whole arsenal of ecommerce solutions out there.
-These are just the ones that work best for us!
+These are just the ones that worked for us on this campaign!

 So, first, you need to know how you’re going to create your product.
 Then, you need to have a tested, reliable system for selling that product online.
 Once you have achieved both of these steps, you know exactly how your “ideal supporter” is going to actually support your music.